-- 1. Students are encouraged to take medication at home rather than at school whenever possible. - 2.
-Medication may be dispensed, when necessary, by designated school personnel if the following conditions are met: - a) The parent submits a signed and dated School District Medication Form for the school to administer medication.
+Students are encouraged to take medication at home rather than at school whenever possible.

+Medication may be dispensed, when necessary, by designated school personnel if the following conditions are met:

+- The parent submits a signed and dated School District Medication Form for the school to administer medication.
 The request must include the name of the drug, the exact dose to be given, and the time the medication is to be given.
-Forms can be obtained from the school office or district website. - b) For prescription medication, the School District Medication Form must also be signed by a physician, dentist, nurse practitioner, or other legal provider.
-Forms can be obtained from the school office or district website. - c) Prescription medication to be administered at the school must have a pharmaceutical label giving:

-- 1. Child's name

-- 2. Name of drug, dosage and instructions

-- 3. Name of pharmacy and telephone number

-- 4. Name of physician.
-It may be necessary to ask the pharmacy for an extra-labeled container to send to school.

-- d) Non-prescription medication to be given at school must be labeled with:

-- Child's name

-- Name of drug and dosage.
+Forms can be obtained from the school office or district website. - 2.
+For prescription medication, the School District Medication Form must also be signed by a health care provider licensed to prescribe.
+Forms can be obtained from the school office or district website. - a.
+Prescription medication to be administered at the school must have a pharmaceutical label giving: - i.
+Child's name - ii.
+Name of drug, dosage, effective date and instructions. - iii.
+Name of pharmacy and telephone number - iv.
+Name of licensed prescriber.
+It may be necessary to ask the pharmacy for an extra-labeled container to send to school. - b.
+Non-prescription medication to be given at school must be labeled with: - i.
+Child's name - ii.
+Name of drug and dosage.
 The medication must be sent to school in its original container.
-Medications in baggies or envelopes will not be administered.

-Refer to board policy JHCA for specifics regarding self-medicating, forms, and parent responsibilities.
+Medications in baggies or envelopes will not be administered. - iii.
+Refer to board policy 5330 for specifics regarding self-medicating forms, 18-year old, and parent responsibilities.